kira510/shopping_cart_nodeJS/README.md

             Authorization: 'Barer' + jwt_token
         }
     Barer is a convention used with jwt token to say it is of jwt but we may or may not use it.

+SECTION 26
+1. Use async await to load posts.
+Async-await helps our JS to load async code as sync code.
+    Note that this must be surrounded by try catch